Changing your claimant commitment

 If you’re not sure what to do next, contact your nearest Citizens Advice.

 Tell the DWP within 6 months if you’ve experienced domestic violence or abuse.
 If you’d rather not talk to your work coach about this you can call the Universal Credit helpline instead.

 You won’t need to do any work-related activities for 13 weeks, as long as you no longer live with your partner.
-The 13 weeks starts from the date you experienced or were threatened with domestic violence or abuse.
-It’s extended to 26 weeks if you’re a single parent and you’re responsible for a child under 16.
+The 13 weeks starts from the date you told the DWP about the domestic violence or abuse.
+It’s extended to 26 weeks if you’re responsible for a child under 16.

 Within a month of telling the DWP, you’ll need to send them a statement from someone in an official position.
 They could be, for example: